Choose your language:

 The client sought an IT services partner that could develop a PAT capability to achieve in-market testing and better prepare products for market.
 The ideal partner would have expertise in providing high-performing resources as well as deep experience implementing QA solutions that integrate seamlessly into client environments and management structures with minimal disruption.

 TEKsystems had previously partnered with the client for resource-based solutions.
-Familiar with our QA and Testing Services, the client requested we provide a solution enabling a formal PAT framework that included, among other benefits, the following key targets:
+Familiar with our Quality Management Services, the client requested we provide a solution enabling a formal PAT framework that included, among other benefits, the following key targets:

 In addition to providing highly skilled resources, we were also asked to provide thought leadership focused on continuous improvement throughout our partnership.